Chevrotain/chevrotain/packages/website/docs/guide/initialization_performance.md

 }
 ```

-Note that the global maxLookahead can be overridden for **individual** DSL methods(OR/OPTION/MANY/...) invocations, For example:
+Note that the global maxLookahead can be overridden for **individual** DSL method (OR/OPTION/MANY/...) invocations.
+For example:

 ```javascript
 class LowLookaheadParser extends CstParser {